bcgov/design-system/components/footer/README.md

 ## Requirements:
 * Must appear on all public-facing B.C.
 Government online content and services
-* Home, Disclaimer, Privacy, Accessibility, and Copyright must be present.
+* Home, Disclaimer, Privacy, Accessibility, Copyright and Contact Us must be present.
 Other links can be added as required.

 Footer Links:
-*	“Site title” returns to home page of external site
+*	“Home” returns to home page of external site
-*	“About” explains external site purpose.
-Provide background and context of who owns, manages, influences the site – aim at being transparent
 *	“Disclaimer” use core government [disclaimer statement](https://www2.gov.bc.ca/gov/content/home/disclaimer).
 Any addendums must be vetted by ministry or central legal advisors before being released)
 *	“Privacy” use core government [privacy statement](https://www2.gov.bc.ca/gov/content/home/privacy).
 Any addendums must be vetted by ministry or central legal advisors before being released.
 *	“Accessibility” use core government [Accessibility statement](https://www2.gov.bc.ca/gov/content/home/accessibility).
 Any addendums must be vetted by ministry or central legal advisors before being released.